 Additionally, Tom has defended businesses against claims of unlawful discrimination, sexual harassment, and unlawful discharge.
 He provides counsel and training to employers on workplace issues, including implementation of policies on sexual harassment and discrimination.

-From 1995 to 2004, Mr. O’Dea served by appointment of the governor as a member of the Police Officers Standards and Training Council (POST), which is responsible for overseeing all training certification of police officers in Connecticut.
+From 1995 to 2004, Tom served as a member of the Police Officers Standards and Training Council (POST), which is responsible for overseeing all training and certification of municipal police officers in Connecticut.
 From 1997 to 2004, he served by appointment of the governor as a Victim Compensation Commissioner within the state’s judicial branch, responsible for adjudicating claims brought by victims of crimes.
-In 2004, Gov. M. Jodi Rell appointed Mr. O’Dea to the Judicial Selection Commission, which is responsible for recommending the appointment and reappointment of judges.
-Mr. O’Dea is also a member of the New Canaan Town Council.